jckett/Batch-Processing/README.md

 # Batch Processing for Name Counts

-This project uses PySpark to import data in batches and run count queries.
+Working with large datasets is unevitable these days, and so being able to work with the data in batches can significantly lessen analysis times.
+This program uses PySpark to import data from a directory and run counts.

+## The Data

+All files were provided by the [Bellevue Univeristy DSC650 GitHub repository](https://github.com/bellevue-university/dsc650/tree/master/data/baby-names).

 ## Technologies